-Drama is important at King's High.
-Whether our students aspire to have careers in the performing arts industry, or whether they want to develop their public speaking skills and build confidence, the subject offers something to everyone.
-As a department, we believe that Drama has the power not only to excite and stimulate audiences, but to hone crucial transferable life skills for those who study it.
+Whether our students aspire to have careers in the performing arts industry, or whether they want to develop their public speaking skills and build confidence, Drama offers something to everyone.
+We believe that Drama has the power not only to excite and stimulate audiences, but to hone crucial transferable life skills for those who study it.

 Key Stage 3 (Years 7-9)

 All girls in KS3 have weekly drama lessons and develop rapidly through an enjoyable programme of mime, movement, role play, improvisation and storytelling.
 This is designed to enhance creative and theatrical understanding but, just as importantly, to develop self-confidence, presentation skills and team work.
 Our highly popular lunchtime Junior drama clubs enable girls to extend their creative and performance skills.
 Many girls audition for the Junior Production which takes place every year in the Summer Term, usually at the Bridge House Theatre.
 The standard is very high; we have large numbers involved in both cast and crew and the productions are supported by professional designers.
 Recent shows have included 'Oliver' and ‘Mermaid’.

 Girls can opt for Drama at GCSE and A Level and it is a very popular choice, with over 80 girls currently taking Drama at examination level.
 These courses build on the grounding achieved in the lower years and develop further techniques for creating, performing and evaluating drama.
 Last year saw exceptional success in external examinations with our girls achieving 100% grades 9-6, 76% of which were grades 9-8 at GCSE.
 Additional workshops, masterclasses and trips are provided throughout the year and girls benefit from collaborative courses and productions with the boys from Warwick School.
 The A Level is taught jointly with Warwick School drama department.